-- 1. The basic financial statements referred to above are fairly presented in conformity with accounting principles generally accepted in the United Stated of America.
+- 1. The financial statements referred to above are fairly presented in conformity with GAAP.
 In addition: - a.
 Net position components (net investment in capital assets; restricted; and unrestricted) are properly classified and, if applicable, approved. - b.
 Deposits and investment securities are properly classified in the category of custodial credit risk. - c.
 Capital assets, including infrastructure assets, are properly capitalized, reported, and, if applicable, depreciated. - d.
 Required supplementary information is measured and presented within prescribed guidelines. - e.
-Other supplementary information is measured and presented within prescribed guidelines. - f.
-Revenues and expenses are appropriately classified in the statements of revenues, expenses and changes in net position within operating revenues, non-operating revenues and expenses. - g.
+Revenues and expenses are appropriately classified in the statements of revenues, expenses and changes in net position within operating revenues, non-operating revenues and expenses. - f.
 Federal award expenditures have been charged in accordance with applicable cost principles. - 2.
 GWA have provided to you all relevant information and access as agreed in the terms of the audit engagement letter. - 3.
-GWA has provided you all: - a.
-Summaries of actions of the Consolidated Commission on Utilities (as certified by the CCU Board Secretary on January 19, 2016 which are dated as follows:
+GWA has made available to you all: - a.
+Summaries of actions of the Consolidated Commission on Utilities (as certified by the CCU Board Secretary on January 9, 2017 which are dated as follows: